Home Warranty Dryer Coverage: What's Included and What's Not

 Top Claim Denial Reasons

 4. Unauthorized Repairs DIY fixes or repairs by a non-approved contractor prior to filing a claim can void the entire coverage for that appliance.
+Many plans require prior repair authorization before work begins, and if repairs are completed without approval, reimbursement may not be available.

 Vent Cleaning: Your Maintenance Obligation

-Dryer vent cleaning is not covered by home warranties — but it directly impacts your ability to make a successful claim.
+Dryer vent cleaning is not covered by home warranties, but it directly impacts your ability to make a successful claim.
 Clogged vents are a leading cause of dryer inefficiency, overheating, and motor strain.
 If a technician can trace a breakdown to vent neglect, your claim can be denied under the improper maintenance exclusion.

 Recommended cleaning frequency: